Adverbs Of Manner

 She plays the game beautifully. (after the direct object)

-She plays beautifully the game. (before object) incorrect
+She plays beautifully in the game. (before object) incorrect

 We ate the pizza greedily. (after the direct object)